sylaspg/grasp-continuum/README.md

-# GRASPC - GRASP package adapted for continuum orbitals wave functions generation
+# GRASPC - GRASP package adapted for the generation of continuum orbitals wave functions

 This repository is a fork of
-**The General-purpose Relativistic Atomic Structure Package (GRASP)** - a set of Fortran 90 programs for performing fully-relativistic electron structure calculations of atoms.
+**The General-purpose Relativistic Atomic Structure Package (GRASP)** - a set of Fortran 90 programs for performing fully relativistic electron structure calculations of atoms.

 [Link to GRASP repository](https://github.com/compas/grasp)

 ## About this fork

-This fork is intended for incorporating the continuum electron calculations in both elastic (single channel) and inelastic (multi-channel) processes into GRASP.
+This fork is intended for incorporating the continuum electron calculations in elastic (single channel) and inelastic (multi-channel) processes into GRASP.
 > **Please note:** Currently, only elastic processes are implemented.

 The main idea is to use as many computational processes as they are implemented in GRASP, by adapting them to calculate continuum orbitals wave functions.

 This fork is completely transparent for usual calculations in GRASP (bound states and their properties).
-Only when calculations involving continuum orbital are requested (during execution of the `rmcdhf` program), the default flow changes and different output is produced.
+Only when calculations involving continuum orbital are requested (during the execution of the `rmcdhf` program), the default flow is changed and different output is produced.
 The only differences are listed below:
-- the default number of points in the radial (NNNP) is increased to 5000 in the `src/lib/libmod/parameter_def_M.f90` file, since continuum orbitals have to be calculated on far-reaching computational grid;
+- the default number of points in the radial (NNNP) is increased to 5000 in the `src/lib/libmod/parameter_def_M.f90` file, since continuum orbitals have to be calculated on the far-reaching computational grid;
-for larger systems it is recommended to magnify the grid size even several times
+for larger systems, it is recommended to magnify the grid size even several times
-- `rmcdhf`: in addition to the other properties, $\langle r^3\rangle$ and $\langle r^5\rangle$ are calculated for each orbital, since they are part of model polarization potential
+- `rmcdhf`: in addition to the other properties, $\langle r^3\rangle$ and $\langle r^5\rangle$ are calculated for each orbital, since they are part of the model polarization potential
-- `rwfnplot`: generation of input file for the `gnuplot` plotting program has been added
+- `rwfnplot`: generation of the input file for the `gnuplot` plotting program has been added
+- `CMakeList.txt`:
-- `CMakeList.txt`: file has been reorganized, since in the original file flags introduced in the `CMakeList.user` are not applied correctly
+The file has been reorganized so that the additional user settings in the `CMakeList.user` file are correctly taken into account
-- `CMakeList.user`: file with `-fallow-argument-mismatch` flag for recent versions of the `gfortran` compiler (this file is not a part of original GRASP repository)
+- `CMakeList.user`: file with `-fallow-argument-mismatch` flag, required for recent versions of the `gfortran` compiler; this file is not part of the original GRASP repository

 All modifications in the original source files are clearly marked in the following way:
 ```